How do I make awnings look more realistic?

 Under Filename, click Browse and specify a location and filename to export the image as.
 Choose PNG as the file type.
 Then click Export to export the selection as a transparent PNG file.

 At this point, you can try applying the exported file as a graphic in Awning Composer.
-If the PDF file contained vector graphics, the logo should appear correctly (without a block background) in Awning Composer.
-If the background is lacking necessary transparency, you'll need to open the image in an image editor such as Paint.NET and edit it to make the background transparent.
+If the logo was originally created using vector graphics, it should now appear correctly (without a solid color background) in Awning Composer.
+If the logo's background is lacking necessary transparency, you'll need to open the exported file in an image editor such as Paint.NET and edit the image to make the background transparent.
 Refer to the Awning Composer documentation for detailed instructions on how to do this.
 Finally, if the image contains more than just the logo, you'll need to open the exported file in an image editor such as Paint.NET and crop it to only include the logo, then save it and apply it as a graphic in Awning Composer.